For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Minimal effort guaranteed.
 If you spend a few extra quid on some slow cooker liners, you won't even have any washing up to do.
 This could help when you're busy with revision or writing essays.
 But keep in mind that it's best to avoid single-use plastic if you can.

-We like the Cookworks slow cooker as it's pretty affordable, costing under £20.
+We like the Cookworks slow cooker as it's pretty affordable, costing £18 at the time of writing.
 It cooks food evenly and has a glass lid so you can keep an eye on how your meal is doing.

 For some food inspiration, check out our delicious pulled pork recipe which uses a slow cooker.